 This is a paper about the role of job assignment in the distribution of earnings.
-The importance of job assignment can be understood from a simple nondistributional question: Does better information about individual ability raise aggregate output?
-In a one-job model, the answer is no: better information affects the distribution of income, but not the total.
-If better information does raise output, the reason is that there are productivity gains to be had from improving the match between workers and jobs, a phenomenon that can be analyzed only in an assignment model.
+The importance of job assignment can be understood from a simple non-distributional question: does better information about individual ability raise aggregate output?
+In a one-job model, the answer is no; better information affects the distribution of income, but not the total.
+If better information does raise output, it is because there are productivity gains to be had from improving the match between workers and jobs, a phenomenon that can only be analyzed in an assignment model.
 Specifically, in models such as the one we present, the sensitivity of output to ability varies across jobs, so improved information raises output by better sorting high-ability individuals into more ability-sensitive jobs.
-The light that job assignment can shed on distributional questions is less well appreciated.
+The light that job assignment can shed on distributional questions is less well-appreciated.
 Changes in other people's ability may affect our earnings by changing what job we are assigned to, as well as the rewards attached to each job.
-Understanding the assignment mechanism can help explain such questions as whether and why better information about individual ability-or a rise in inequality of ability itself-increases or decreases the inequality of earnings.
+Understanding the assignment mechanism can help explain such questions as whether and why better information about individual ability - or a rise in inequality of ability itself - increases or decreases the inequality of earnings.

-We appreciate the helpful comments of seminar participants at the University of Chicago, Harvard University, Northwestern University, the University of Pennsylvania, Washington University, Boston University, the University of Massachusetts, Suffolk University, and the National Bureau of Economic Research Income Distribution Group.
+^{}We appreciate the helpful comments of seminar participants at the University of Chicago, Harvard University, Northwestern University, the University of Pennsylvania, Washington University, Boston University, the University of Massachusetts, Suffolk University and the NBER Income Distribution Group.